Only 40

 We want to have wide arms and a small footprint.

-We want our students to have a chance to interact personally with our teaching staff.
+We want our gang to have a chance to interact personally with our teaching staff.

 The Anchor House pool of talented speakers and teachers covers the gamut.
 Got questions about the Bible and science?
 Where else would you get a chance to sit at the same lunch table with a renown Christian astrophysicist and personally ply them with questions.
 Where else could you find yourself playing your instrument next to one of the best-known worship leaders in the world or lounging in the sun and picking the brain of a brilliant author, inspiring thought leader or daring missionary?